-During the three months ended March 31, 2024, our domestic coke plants continued to operate at full capacity.
-Higher sales volumes on our long-term, take-or-pay agreements and non-contracted blast coke were driven by the timing of sales.
+During the nine months ended September 30, 2024, our domestic coke plants continued to operate at full capacity.
 Our long-term, take-or-pay Domestic Coke sales agreements, which largely consume our capacity, are not impacted by the fluctuations of global coke prices.
 Non-contracted blast coke, which is produced utilizing capacity in excess of that reserved for long-term, take-or-pay Domestic Coke sales agreements, is sold in the global market and can be impacted by fluctuations of global coke prices.